With U.S. students owing $1.56 trillion in student debt, salary prospects have become increasingly important when deciding on a major.

 In addition to those transferable skills, your degree also gives you a lot of connections.
 Whether it be professors, advisors, classmates, or whoever else you meet while getting your degree, these are people who can give you a leg up in your chosen field.

 Many lower-paying jobs offer benefits to attract and retain employees.
 Public sector jobs, for example, often come with benefits such as student loan forgiveness if you work for them long enough.
-Health insurance, better scheduling, and employer-matched 401-k’s are also other benefits that can supplement lower salaries.
+Health insurance, better scheduling, and employer-matched 401-k’s are also other benefits that can supplement lower salaries and allow you to survive till next paycheck without taking out and instant payday loan, that can serve a helping hand in case of unplanned expenses.

 Mugdha Gurram is a rising junior at Boston University studying International Relations.
 After graduating, she hopes to pursue a career in law.
 In addition to international and domestic politics, she is passionate about accessible education, including the ability of students of all backgrounds to pay for their education.